top of page

 Seiko would go on to produce a diverse line of Grand and King Quartz watches, characterized by a beauty that competes with the best of its 1970’s golden age.
 To wit, some of its quartz lines were identical in price point as Rolex at the time.
 Their accuracy was unmatched and live on today in Seiko’s newest generations of quartz movements, such as the classic 9F.

-This King Quartz comes on a vintage stainless-steel Seiko bracelet, and with nylon strap, rugged travel case, and springbar tool.
+This King Quartz comes on leather strap, and with nylon strap, rugged travel case, and springbar tool.

 1978 Seiko King Quartz 5856-8090 Dress Watch